 Domestic violence has gone from something that wasn’t spoken of in society to a topic that often trends on local and national news.
-It is a serious offense, particularly here in Colorado, where the police must arrest you if they simply suspect you of domestic violence.
+It is a serious offense, particularly here in Colorado, where the police must arrest you if they simply suspect you of domestic violence under a mandatory arrest policy based on probable cause.

-What many people don’t realize is that in Colorado, domestic violence is not a separate crime.
-The police cannot charge you with the offense of “domestic violence.”
-Instead, it is a sentencing enhancement that can increase the penalty if you are convicted of another crime, such as stalking or assault.
+What many people don’t realize is that in Colorado, domestic violence is not a separate criminal offense.
+The police cannot charge you with the offense of “domestic violence” as a standalone criminal charge.
+Instead, it is a sentencing enhancer that can increase the penalty if you are convicted of another crime, such as stalking, assault, or criminal mischief.
+If you are facing domestic violence charges, working with a Boulder domestic violence attorney can significantly affect the outcome of your criminal case.

-A domestic violence enhancement can apply to any criminal charge if this type of violence was used to coerce, punish, or control another person.
-In other words, if you committed a crime in a way that the prosecutor believes included an element of domestic violence, the enhancement may be applied.
+A domestic violence enhancement, sometimes referred to as a domestic violence designation, can apply to any criminal charge if this type of violence was used to coerce, punish, or control another person.
+In other words, if you committed a crime in a way that the prosecutor believes included an element of domestic violence, the enhancement may be applied in certain domestic violence cases.

-The consequences of a domestic violence arrest in Colorado are incredibly serious, and include a mandatory protective order.
-That is why it is vital to hire an aggressive attorney who will fight for your rights — and stand up for you and against charges of domestic violence.
+The consequences of a domestic violence arrest in Colorado are incredibly serious and include a mandatory protection order.
+That is why it is vital to hire an aggressive lawyer who will fight for your rights — and stand up for you and against allegations of domestic abuse and other domestic violence offenses.

-Based in Boulder, McCabe Law represents clients throughout Colorado, including Boulder Broomfield, Adams, Arapahoe, Jefferson, Larimer, Weld, and Denver Counties.
+Based in Boulder, McCabe Law Firm represents clients throughout Colorado, including Boulder County, Broomfield, Adams, Arapahoe, Jefferson, Larimer, Weld, and Denver Counties.
 Our firm offers highly skilled, compassionate legal representation — and the know-how to resolve your case positively.
-Contact our office today at 720-996-2422 or email us to schedule a consultation.
+Contact our office today at 720-818-9258 or email us to schedule a free consultation.

 What Is Domestic Violence?